-- Step 1.
+Step 1.
 Set the GEMSTONE environment variable to the full pathname (starting with a slash) of the directory where GemStone is installed.
-Ordinarily this directory has a name like GemStone64Bit3.6.0-x86_64.Linux (depending on your platform).
-For example: - \$ GEMSTONE=/installDir/GemStone64Bit3.6.0-x86_64.Linux - \$ export GEMSTONE
+For example:

+'''

+os$ GEMSTONE=/installDir/GemStone64Bit3.7.0-x86_64.Linux os$ export GEMSTONE

+'''

-If you have been using another version on GemStone, be sure you update or delete previous settings of these environment variables:
+If you have been using another version on GemStone, be sure you update or delete previous settings for all GEMSTONE environment variables.

-- ► GEMSTONE

-- GEMSTONE_SYS_CONF

-- ► GEMSTONE_EXE_CONF

-- ▶ GEMSTONE_NRS_ALL

-- Step 2.
+Step 2.
 Set your UNIX path.
 One way to do this is to use one of the gemsetup scripts.
-There is one version for users of the Bourne and Korn shells and another for users of the C shell.
 These scripts also set your man page path to include the GemStone man pages.

 '''

 (Bourne or Korn shell)

+os$ . $GEMSTONE/bin/gemsetup.sh

+or (C shell)

+os$ source $GEMSTONE/bin/gemsetup.csh

+Step 3.
+Start linked Topaz:

+os$ topaz -1

 '''

-- \$. \$GEMSTONE/bin/gemsetup.sh

-- or (C shell)

-- % source \$GEMSTONE/bin/gemsetup.csh

-- Step 3.
-Start linked Topaz:

-- % topaz -l

-- Step 4.
+Step 4.
 Set the UserName login parameter: